rowanho/go_cli/README.md

 # go_cli
-Some linux command line program clones in go
+Some linux command line program clones in go (made for fun)

 ## mv